 The hygiene hypothesis proposes that childhood exposure to germs and certain infections helps the immune system develop.
 This teaches the body to differentiate harmless substances from the harmful substances that trigger asthma.
 In theory, exposure to certain germs teaches the immune system not to overreact.

-More research is needed to understand exactly how childhood germ exposure might help prevent asthma.
-What we do know is that in children with asthma, exposure to germs is likely to do more harm than good.
+For now, more research is needed to understand exactly how childhood germ exposure might help prevent asthma.

 See more Expert Answers